 Seasonal time-series of our reconstructed rainfall across Australia show high rainfall variability over the instrumental period (Fig. 4).
 Interannual and decadal-scale rainfall variability is well-characterised by the reconstructions.
-For example, the pluvial periods in the mid 1950s and late 1970s during the warm season in the eastern regions (top three panels) are remarkably well reconstructed.
+For example, the pluvial periods in the mid 1950s and late 1970s during the warm season in the eastern regions (top three panels) are

+- 5 remarkably well reconstructed.
 Although different calibration and verification periods indicate some differences at interannual scales (grey shading), encouragingly, decadal variability is well-represented by the ensemble.
-In particular, seasons which dominate the total rainfall are well captured in terms of their amplitude, for example, the warm season in the Wet Tropics and cool season in the Murray Basin.

-Decadal variability is evident in all warm and cool season reconstructions (Fig. 5 & Supp.
-Figs. 2, 3).
+In particular, seasons which dominate the total rainfall are well captured in terms of their amplitude, for example, the warm season in the Wet Tropics and cool season in the Murray Basin. - 10 Decadal variability is evident in all warm and cool season reconstructions (Fig. 5 & Supp.
+Figs. 8, 9).
 At decadal time scales, both the warm and cool seasons show synchronous decades of enhanced/reduced rainfall across different regions.
 For example, the very dry warm seasons (Supp.
-Fig. 3) observed in the 1960s (Central Slopes, Murray Basin, Rangelands, Southern Slopes, Southern and Southwestern Flatlands, Wet Tropics) are also seen in the 1760s across similar regions (Central Slopes, Murray Basin, Monsoonal North, Southern Slopes, Southern and Southwestern Flatlands, Wet Tropics).

-During the 1740-50s extreme wet conditions prevailed in southern and south-eastern Australia.
+Fig. 9) observed in the 1960s (Central Slopes, Murray Basin, Rangelands, Southern Slopes, Southern and Southwestern Flatlands, Wet Tropics) are also seen in the 1760s across similar regions (Central Slopes, Murray Basin, Monsoonal North, Southern Slopes, Southern and Southwestern Flatlands, Wet Tropics). - 15 During the 1740-50s extreme wet conditions prevailed in southern and south-eastern Australia.
 Rainfall during those 20 years was mostly above average for much of Eastern Australia (Central Slopes, East Coast, Murray Basin).
 In the 1970s similar regions saw a decade of higher than normal warm season rainfall (Central Slopes, East Coast, Rangelands, Wet Tropics).
-There seems to be no general pattern of prolonged decadal drought or pluvial conditions associated with specific regions in our reconstructions.
+There seems to be no general pattern of prolonged decadal drought or pluvial conditions associated with specific regions in our reconstructions. - 20

 The magnitude of the warm season pluvials during the 1970s and 1740-50s are not anomalously high based on the cool season reconstructions (Supp.
-Fig 2).
+Fig 8).
 Only East Coast and Rangelands show similarly high rainfall amounts, while other regions show average or sightly drier conditions (Central Slopes).
 Most of the cool season decadal trends show very distinct regional patterns.
 Wetter than normal conditions in the 1870s are only evident in the Central Slopes and East Coast.
+Even

-Even geographically proximate regions such as the Murray Darling Basin region and the Southern Slopes show dissimilarities in terms of decadal-scale variability.
+25 geographically proximate regions such as the Murray Darling Basin region and the Southern Slopes show dissimilarities in terms of decadal-scale variability.
 Overall, warm season rainfall seems to show slightly more concurrent decades across the regions than during the cool season.

-To assess the degree to which the reconstructions are seasonally distinct, shaded areas in Figure 5 highlight periods when the warm and cool season reconstructions are significantly correlated (30-year moving window, abs(correlation)>0.5).
+To assess the degree to which the reconstructions are seasonally distinct, shaded areas in Figure 5 highlight periods when the 30 warm and cool season reconstructions are significantly correlated (30-year moving window, abs(correlation)>0.5).
 There are a small number of periods during which the cool and warm season rainfall are in phase (positively correlated, shown in red) or out-of-phase (negatively correlated, shown in blue).
 However, for the most part, there is little dependence between the seasonal reconstructions.
-Although some regions show periods in which warm and cool season reconstructed rainfall are inphase, this feature is also present in some instances in the instrumental period.
-For example, East Coast rainfall in the 1720s and 1760s are periods of positive correlation.
-During these decades, there is a degree of synchronicity, meaning that reduced/increased rainfall in the cool season is accompanied by reduced/increased rainfall in the following warm season.
-From 1820-1840 cool and warm season rainfall in the Southern and Southwestern Flatlands is anti-correlated, indicating opposing seasonal rainfall totals.
-Rainfall in the late 1970s/1980s in the Murray Basin, Southern Slopes and Wet Tropics are examples of positive inter-seasonal correlations (Figs. 5c, f, h) in the instrumental period.
-Whilst some regions have short periods of synchronicity across seasons, this is observed across both the reconstruction and instrumental periods and the general pattern is one of seasonal independence.
+Although some regions show periods in which warm and cool season reconstructed rainfall are in-

+Deleted: and past centuries (Fig. 5).